DorotaBjoorn/Data-behadling---projekt/README.md

-# Data-behadling---projekt
+# Databehadling-projekt
-group project analysis of olympics data presented in a dashboard
+group project, data analysis of olympics historical data presented in a dashboard